 Securities Fraud by the Company Itself

-For example, suppose a corporate accountant could notice that the company is losing money fast and heading towards bankruptcy.
-If the accountant places an order to sell his stock before notifying the board, he’s arguably guilty of insider trading.
+For example, suppose a corporate accountant notices the company is losing money and headed toward bankruptcy.
+If the accountant places an order to sell his stock before notifying the company's board of directors, they are arguably guilty of insider trading.

 Third Party Misrepresentation

-Charged with Securities Fraud?
+Charged With Securities Fraud?
 Contact an Attorney

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help